modrinth/docs/docs/tutorials/api_search.md

 This request searches for up to 20 projects sorted by relevance that are in the categories `adventure` and `fabric` and that support 1.17.1.

 ### Filters
 Filters are an alternative way to facets to filter out results.
-Filters are slower than facets.
+Filters are slower than facets.<sup>[*[citation needed](https://en.wikipedia.org/wiki/Wikipedia:Citation_needed)*]</sup>

-The syntax for filters can be found [here](https://docs.meilisearch.com/reference/features/filtering_and_faceted_search.html#using-filters).
+The syntax for filters can be found [on the MeiliSearch documentation](https://www.meilisearch.com/docs/learn/advanced/filtering).